rickbergfalk/postgrator/readme.md

 A PostgreSQL migration tool using plain sql scripts.

-## DISCLAIMER
-Posgrator is a work in progress and will likely change.

-If that doesn't scare you, feel free to use it for whatever.
-I'm still figuring a lot of this stuff out, so any assistance is welcome :)

 ## Overview

 Postgrator is a migration tool for PostgreSQL, using SQL instead of a DSL/library in some other language.